-Virgin Media O2 recently announced a major network upgrade that will see up to 14.3 million premises with FTTP tech by the end of 2028.
-The announcement came in the first combined second-quarter financial results since the £31 billion mega-merger was approved by the Competition and Markets Authority (CMA) in May 2021.
+Virgin Media O2 recently announced a major network upgrade.
+And it will see up to 14.3 million premises with FTTP tech by the end of 2028.
+The announcement came in the first combined second-quarter financial results since the £31 billion mega-merger.
+The Competition and Markets Authority (CMA) approved it in May 2021.

 Newly dubbed VMO2 plan to completely upgrade the current Hybrid Fibre Coax (HFX) network as part of what CEO Lutz Schülercalls “the next evolution of our network, building on the investment, firepower, and leadership we already have and ensuring we’re fibre fit for the future”.